facesthe/defamed/README.md

 - Current (temp) solution: define crate path path as a parameter in attribute

-- New solution: multi stage macros
+- New (iffy) solution: multi stage macros
-    - first proc-macro passes new arguments (module path) to second macro
-        - first macro mangles the macro name so that exported function macros with the same name (diff module) do not share the same symbol
+    - this solution requires that this library is also included by the user in their crate (double import)
-    - second proc-macro generates actual function macro with all permutations and exports function macro under module scope
+    - first proc-macro generates actual function macro with all permutations and exports function macro under module scope
-    - when called, function macro resolves to another proc-macro to eval crate root path (crate:: or otherwise)
+    - when called, function macro resolves to another proc-macro to eval crate root path (crate:: or otherwise). this proc-macro is provided by this crate, hence the need to double import
     - final function substituted in code

+- New (less iffy solution): more macro permutations!
+    - every macro permutation now has 2 variants: a crate-wide invocation and a public invocation.
+    - any macro not called in the same scope as it was defined will need the fully qualified path of it's invoked inner function
+    - a `crate:` prefix indicates that the macro substitutes code for invocation inside it's own crate
+    - no prefix indicates that code should be substituted for users of that crate